 They call it the six shaft tunnel due to the construction method.
 People dug six shafts (about 15 meters deep each) and then dug horizontally in both directions till workers from different groups met.

 At the beginning of this tunnel, there was a valve.
-Using this valve, they regulated the quantity of water reaching the city.
+Using this valve, the people regulated the quantity of water reaching the city.

-The tunnel inside is quite small (0.8 meters and 1-3 meter high) and it’s also very dark.
+The tunnel inside is quite small (0.8 meters and 1-3 meter high) and it is also very dark.
 To visit this tunnel, you will need a flashlight.